weakish/weakish.github.com/dive-into/osx.md

 [Karabiner-Elements][karabiner] is a powerful keyboard modifier for osx.
 For example, it supports [PC-style keyboard shortcuts][pc-style].
-However, some of them do not work, and results in inconsistent keyboard shortcuts.
+However, some of them do not work, and result in inconsistent keyboard shortcuts.
 It is recommend to swap `Control` and `Command` through Karabiner-Elements' simple modification instead.
 And import certain complex rules like `Alt-Tab` from it individually.